 - Complete a SAP appeal application available at www.VictoriaCollege.edu/ FinancialAidForms. - Appeal is due to the Financial Aid Office the Friday prior to the committee's meeting.
 The Appeals Committee meets once a month.
-Contact Financial Aid for specific meeting dates. - Student will need to meet with an Academic Advisor to determine an Academic Plan for future semesters and must take courses that are part of the declared degree program.
+Contact Financial Aid for specific meeting dates. - Students must have their Degree Works program of study current when completing a SAP Appeal application.